← Back to home

 Start anywhere

 There's no right place to begin.
 Some people start with childhood.
-Others start with whatever's on their mind — a recipe their mother used to make, a holiday that went sideways, the day they met their partner.
+Others start with whatever's on their mind that week — a recipe their mother used to make, a holiday that went sideways, the day they met their partner.

 This is where it gets practical.
 Your daughter asks you to say a few words at her wedding.
 A school invites you to talk to students.
 A grandchild wants to know what life was like before the internet.